SatoshiumAI/.github/community.md

 Satoshium is being built in public — carefully, deliberately, and with long-term purpose.

-While the ecosystem is still in early formation, this document outlines how participation, collaboration, and future community engagement will evolve.
+While the ecosystem is still in early formation, this document outlines how participation, collaboration, and future community engagement may evolve.

 ---

-# 🧭 Current Phase (Phase003)
+# 🧭 Current Development Stage

 At this stage:

 - Satoshium is primarily a public build and education effort
-- Core architecture and philosophy are being established
+- Core architecture and platform concepts are still being established
 - Most development remains founder-led
 - Public interaction is observational, educational, and exploratory

-Community will expand over time — not all at once.
+Community will expand gradually — not all at once.

 ---